 I connect this burden of labor to a long legacy of regulatory failure in the United States.
 I argue that there are limits to "precautionary consumption" as a viable strategy for dealing with widespread environmental pollution.
 As individuals lose trust in government to take action on toxics, they look to the market for eco-friendly products, a trend I outline in the book using a case study of Whole Foods Market.

-I teach undergraduate and graduate courses in food studies, gender, environmental health and research methods.
+I teach undergraduate and graduate courses in environmental health, social inequalities, gender, food studies, and research methods.
 In 2017, I was awarded a Distinguished Contribution to Undergraduate Education Award from the School of Arts & Sciences at Rutgers.

-If you're on Twitter, you can find me here: @nmackend
+If you're on Twitter, you can find me at: @nmackend

 Department of Sociology